 - e.
 Make sure the CD/DVD Device status at the top right is set to "Connect at power on". - f.
 Save the settings. - g. in VMware, select Power On This Virtual Machine to start (boot) the virtual machine. - h.
-Proceed to Step 2 below.
+Skip over part B (Physical DVD Method) below and proceed to Step 2 below.